 European Central Bank, ECB

 The Central Bank for the Economic and Monetary Union, EMU.
 Is part of the European System of Central Banks, ESCB.
-The ECB is headed by the ex-governor of the Bank of France, Mr. Jean-Claude Trichet.
+The ECB is headed by the ex-governor of the Bank of Italy, Mario Draghi, who succeeded French Jean-Claude Trichet.

-Its executive board is appointed by agreement with the Member States and the European Council after consultation with the EU Parliament.
+Its executive board is appointed by agreement with the member states and the European Council after consultation with the European Parliament.
 Governors of national central banks are also members of the board.
+The ECB is lead by a president, a vice president and a few members who together compose the Board.

 Links